KaspervdHeijden/hangman/README.md

 **/games (POST)**

 Start a new game.
-At the start of the game a random word should be picked from a list of words in the database.
+At the start of the game a random word will be picked from a list of words in the database.

 **/games/[:id] (PUT)**